 Orcadian's strategy is to secure discovered resources at low cost and to transform those resources into reserves and onto production.
 The Pilot field is our key asset.
 The field is well appraised and ready for development.
-Orcadian has selected, as the very best development concept, a polymer flood with two wellhead platforms, a dedicated FPSO, and a floating wind turbine.
-The next step is to secure development partners (oil and gas companies and an alliance of contractors) so that we can deliver a fully financed Field Development Plan ("FDP") to the NSTA.
+Orcadian has agreed a Sale and Purchase agreement with a North Sea Operator for a 81.25% interest in the Pilot Licence.
+Orcadian will retain an 18.75% interest in the Licence but is only required to pay for costs after first oil has been achieved from the Pilot development.